aer0ss/aerofs/docs/customer-success/metrics.md

 will allow them to inspect payloads.
 We can sell deploying dryad as a way to:

 1. Do log collection, for support.
-2. Do incident management.
+2. Do incident management (part of a premium services offering).
 3. Drive product improvement.

-*Coming soon: a detailed engineering design document.*